All Products

 WAF supports two integration types: cloud product integration and CNAME integration.

-Cloud native integration (the method described in this topic): Quickly integrate Alibaba Cloud product instances under the current account.
+• Cloud native integration (this topic): Integrates Alibaba Cloud product instances under the current account.

-CNAME integration: Integrate domain names.
-This method applies to a wide range of scenarios and supports cross-account and cross-cloud scenarios.
+• CNAME integration: Integrates domain names.
+Supports cross-account and cross-cloud scenarios.

-The two methods cannot be used simultaneously.
-Each domain name can use only one integration method.
-Duplicate configurations cause traffic forwarding conflicts, which render the protection feature ineffective.
-For detailed differences, see Overview of Integration.
+The two methods cannot be used simultaneously — each domain supports only one.
+Duplicate configurations cause traffic forwarding conflicts that render protection ineffective.
+Overview of Integration.